ravi-dhyani8881/Data-api/index.md

 ## Welcome to Data Api
-This is a prototype to automate platform that build all rest api and grapghql implementation by using the schema design.
+This is a beta version help us to build the data API by building using rest and grapghql implementation layer.
 <img src="Design-Overview.svg" alt="Alt Text" style="fill: red; width: 1200px; height: 1200px;" />
 ## Technology and Language used

 ### Language
 * Java
+* Mulesoft
-* Ruby
+* Python

 ### Build tools
 * Maven